bartoffw/instabook/README.md

 ## Configuration

-There are no configuration options yet, but it's on our roadmap.
+There are no configuration options yet, but it's on my roadmap.

 ## Building the extension